DDeShon/2D-portfolio-game/README.md

 ﻿# 2D-portfolio-game

-This project is a 2-Dimensional gamified version of my developer portfolio.
+This project is a 2-Dimensional gamified version ofa developer portfolio.